-6.1.1.1 FCS_CKM.1/Connector Cryptographic key generation for connector communication
+6.1.1.1 FCS_CKM.1/Connector Cryptographic key generation for connector/SAC communication

-FCS CKM.1.1/Connector
+FCS_CKM.1.1/Connector

-The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm (DHE_RSA) key exchange [Diffie-Hellman ephemeral using DH-group 14] and specified cryptographic key sizes [AES (128 bits) and AES (256 bits), HMAC (512 bits)] that meet the following: [[7] under consideration of [14] Appendix F.1.1.3 compliance and [15] Appendix F.1.1.3 compliance.
+The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm [Diffie-Hellman ephemeral (DHE_RSA) key exchange using DH-group 14, ECDHE] and specified cryptographic key sizes [AES (128 bits) and AES (256 bits), HMAC (512 bits)] that meet the following: [[7] under consideration of [15] Appendix F.1.1.3 compliance.]

-[FCS_CKM.2 Cryptographic key distribution, or Dependencies:

-FCS_COP.1 Cryptographic operation] FCS_CKM.4 Cryptographic key destruction authentication of the TOE and the connector based on certificate validation (see [7]) and validation of a shared secret.
-The TOE determines the role from the connector certificate presented during the build-up of the TLS connection.
+Dependencies: [FCS_CKM.2 Cryptographic key distribution, or FCS_COP.1 Cryptographic operation] FCS_CKM.4 Cryptographic key destruction determines the role from the connector/SAC certificate presented during the build-up of the TLS connection.
 The TOE checks that the determined role corresponds with the role "Signature Application Component (SAC)" (see [7]).

-Application Note 1: The cryptographic session keys, generated by FCS CKM.1/Connector are used for the TLS encryption/decryption between the TOE and the connector (for further information see [7] also chapter 6.1.1.4).
+Application Note 1: The cryptographic session keys, generated by FCS_CKM.1/Connector are used for the TLS encryption/decryption between the TOE and the connector/SAC (for further information see [7] also chapter 6.1.1.4).

 The generation (actually negotiation) of this key is done in accordance with the Diffie-Hellman protocol.
-It should be noted that this negotiation includes a mutual
+It should be noted that this negotiation includes a mutual authentication of the TOE and the connector/SAC based on certificate validation (see [7]) and validation of a shared secret.
+The TOE